vamshikrishna777/sample/README.md

-# sample
+# segment tree in python
-this is sample
+this is segment tree